 I don’t want to give too much away about the tour or the individual places we visited because it’s nice to discover the venues and food as you wander around the area.
 I believe the venues visited on the tour can and do vary.

-In addition to trying some wonderful food, learning some of the history of the area and finding our way around a new neighbourhood, we met some brilliant people.
+In addition to trying some wonderful food, learning some of the history of the area and finding our way around a new neighborhood, we met some brilliant people.
 We met a number of the owners at the venues we visited for small food samples who told us their stories and histories of their restaurants and shops.
 I love it when people are so proud of what they do and so passionate about their place and their food.

-One of the highlights from the tour for me was standing on the crossroad of Broadway and Columbus Avenue.
+One of the highlights of the tour for me was standing on the crossroad of Broadway and Columbus Avenue.
 If you look up the hill into North Beach and then down the hill into Chinatown it looks like you are seeing two completely different cities in different countries.
 The dramatic weather also helps with that illusion – one side was sunny with blue sky and the other had a foggy backdrop.
 I can’t think of anywhere else I’ve experienced this!
 If that wasn’t enough, that spot is brilliant for art with a Banksy on one wall, a mural on another and an art installation of illuminated LED-lit books above us.
 The book piece is called ‘The Language of the Birds’ and was originally installed as a temporary piece but was kept as it became a feature people in the area loved.

 The same company do a Chinatown food tour and also have operations in many other cities.
 I hope to go on some more of their tours and highly recommend looking them up if you’re planning a visit to San Francisco.